 But the more time I spend in the city the more I’ve realized that I’m a sitting duck in a Zombie Apocalypse.

-This isn’t a crazy thing to think about anymore even American Homeland Security released a warning for everyone to prepare and I have been planning for years for any emergency but since moving here it’s really hit home that it’ll be very difficult for me to get out alive.
+This isn’t a crazy thing to think about anymore.
+Even the CDC released a preparedness kit for it and I have been planning for years for any emergency but since moving here it’s really hit home that it’ll be very difficult for me to get out alive.

 Where I used to live I had a full-proof plan.
 It involved some breaking and entering to get a proper weapons but I’m pretty sure I would survive at least a few weeks/months by retreating to an island that wasn’t far from where I lived and the area wasn’t very densely populated which would make it easier to escape.

 Living right downtown is a completely different animal though and here are the reasons that I’m probably doomed even if I follow the Zombieland rules.

 - Height.
 My apartment is more than 10 floors up.
 Too many to jump and also too many to make some sort of ladder to climb down with so I’m going to have to use my door.
 One way in and one way out leaves room for possible run in situations if my neighbours are already zombies.

 - People.
 My building has over 900 people living in it and I’m on a mid-high floor.
 The stairs are for sure the way out, but I wouldn’t be alone and sure I would meet some possible zombies in the stairwell which leads to my next reason…

 - Weapon.
 I have none aside from my Grandpa’s swiss army knife.
 Suppose should go grab a baseball bat out of my storage unit.
 Also probably a good idea to invest in something sharp beyond a kitchen knife.

 - Outside is more people.
 Once I’m out of just my building, the street I live on has about 8 more buildings with equal to more residents living in them so even if I do make it outside there’s going to be some massive insanity going on on my street.